lendroidproject/lendroid-relayer-server/README.md

 ### Interacting with the app
 1. To fetch all existing offers:
   * `GET http://localhost:8090/orders`
-2. TO create an offer:
+2. To create an order:
   * `POST http://localhost:8090/orders`
   * `curl` Example:
     ```